FairyEvilMoon/NationalLibrarySystem/README.md

 # NationalLibrarySystem
 library system for members to search and borrow books with admin power

-this project was made for my university project in one of my courses using flutter, firebase, google books api
+this project I developed using flutter, firebase, google books api

 Login Page